-A major complaint from participants was the immediate responsiveness of the system when under gaze control.
+A major complaint of participants was the immediate responsiveness of the system when under eye tracking control.
 This may cause discomfort due to the natural 600ms delay between a person making a decision (pointed out by eye movement) and the execution of a task [17].
 In general, we have to note the positive gameplay experience indicated by the GEQ results when playing the gaze-only game.
 This supports that players highly appreciate novel forms of game interaction although they might be challenging to learn.

-Our study shows that the logging framework could be used to implement gaze input and logging, and that users preferred the novel experience of steering the Blob with their eyes (although their feeling of presence was rather low).
-However, the accuracy of the eye logging data needs to be tested in a larger scale verification study (for an example see Stellmach [28]).
+Our study shows that the logging framework cannot only be used to implement gaze input and logging, but also that users appreciated a gaze-only game, which was created with our framework and they even preferred the novel experience of steering the Blob with their eyes (although their feeling of presence was rather low).
+However, the accuracy of the eye logging data needs to be tested in a larger scale verification study (for an example see [28]).